Module 3 of 5

 LoRA (Low-Rank Adaptation)

 A parameter-efficient fine-tuning method (Hu et al., 2021) that freezes all pre-trained weights and injects small, trainable low-rank matrices into the model’s attention layers.
-Instead of updating billions of parameters, LoRA trains tens of millions : typically less than 1% of the total.
+Instead of updating billions of parameters, LoRA trains tens of millions, typically less than 1% of the total.
 This achieves performance comparable to full fine-tuning at a fraction of the compute cost.

 The key observation behind LoRA: weight updates during fine-tuning tend to occupy a low-dimensional subspace.
 They do not need the full dimensionality of the weight matrix.
 LoRA exploits this by decomposing the update into two small matrices whose product approximates the full-rank update.

-$$W' = W + \Delta W = W + BA, \quad B \in \mathbb{R}^{d \times r},\; A \in \mathbb{R}^{r \times k},\; r \ll d$$
+$$W' = W + \Delta W = W + BA, \quad B \in \mathbb{R}^{d \times r},\; A \in \mathbb{R}^{r \times d},\; r \ll d$$

 The original weight matrix $W$ is frozen.
 The update $\Delta W$ is decomposed into two small matrices $B$ and $A$ whose product has the same shape as $W$.
-The rank $r$ is typically 8–64, far smaller than the original dimensions $d$ and $k$ (often 4096 or more).
+The rank $r$ is typically 8–64, far smaller than the hidden dimension $d$ (often 4096 or more).
+For self-attention, the Q, K, V, and O projections are $d \times d$, so both adapter matrices share the same outer dimension.
 This reduces trainable parameters by a factor of 100–1000×.

 LoRA injects small trainable matrices into the frozen model.
 The rank r controls the trade-off between expressiveness and efficiency.
 Higher rank captures more complex adaptations but uses more memory.
 Illustrative diagram; dimensions are not to scale.

-The output of LoRA fine-tuning is a small adapter file: typically tens of megabytes: that can be shared, versioned, and loaded on top of the base model.
+The output of LoRA fine-tuning is a small adapter file—typically tens of megabytes—that can be shared, versioned, and loaded on top of the base model.
 Multiple adapters can be trained for different tasks and swapped without reloading the base model.

 Encoder Models for Classification

 Encoder models (BERT, RoBERTa, DeBERTa) read the entire input simultaneously.
 Every token attends to every other token in both directions: forward and backward.
-In Day 1, we described how decoder models use causal masking so each token can only attend to preceding tokens.
+In Module 1, we described how decoder models use causal masking so each token can only attend to preceding tokens.
 Encoder models remove this mask entirely: the representation of any word is informed by everything before and after it.

 Definition